evelinsl/EveLock/README.md

 You can edit the value of `type` to change it to whatever it is you place this script it.

+## Changelog

+Version 1.1:

+- Added the lock time to the menu

 ## License

 - You are free to use and modify this script for personal usage.